AUDIT TRIAL

 2. The transaction came within the aims and objects of the organization

-3. The transaction was correctly and adequately described by the entry in the books.
+3. The transaction was correctly and adequately described by the entry in

 4. The entry is correctly incorporated in the final accounting.